-The biology minor—the minor in biology is an option for students who are not majoring in the subject but who wish to enhance their biological background in conjunction with other academic interests.
+The minor in biology is an option for students who are not majoring in the subject but who wish to enhance their biological background in conjunction with other academic interests.
 The minor offers students the opportunity to explore one or more aspects of biology or to sample broadly from across the departmental curriculum.
 A minor in the subject also may help prepare students for postgraduate careers in areas related to the life sciences, including environmental consulting, scientific publishing, environmental law, nutrition, science teaching, and allied health fields.
 In order to declare a minor in biology and to plan a course of study, a student should meet with the chair of the Biology Department.

 The minor in biology consists of 5 courses in the biological sciences (including at least 4 with labs).
 These 5 courses include (a) BIOL 182L and 183L and (b) 3 departmental electives (at least 2 with labs).
 Eligible departmental electives include all 200-, 300-, and 400-level biology courses.
 In addition, students may apply 1 course from the following list toward a biology minor: